Biology of Business

 The volatility reflects structural tensions.
 Argentina is the world's 8th largest country by area (2.7 million km²) yet struggles to convert resource abundance into stable development.
 The Andes create a natural barrier to Chile; Patagonia remains sparsely populated despite its wealth; Buenos Aires concentrates population and power.
 Each crisis triggers capital flight, currency collapse, and default—followed by recovery, external borrowing, and the next crisis.

 Milei's experiment tests whether fiscal discipline and market liberalization can break this pattern.
-Early results show promise: a record $18.9 billion trade surplus in 2024, projected 5% GDP growth in 2025, and investor interest in mining and energy.
+Early results show promise: a record $18.9 billion trade surplus in 2024, projected 5% GDP growth And investor interest in mining and energy.
 But Argentina has exited crises before.
 The question is whether this restructuring—unlike previous ones—becomes permanent.

 Related Mechanisms for Argentina